content-left-bg.png

 Activity scope

-This guideline relates to student participation in boxing training as an activity to support curriculum delivery, including skipping, shadow-boxing, foot work, hand work, bag work and mirror work.
+This guideline demonstrates the minimum safety standard for student participation in boxing training as an activity to support curriculum delivery, including skipping, shadow-boxing, foot work, hand work, bag work and mirror work.

 Note: This activity does not include any form of heavy contact boxing or martial arts.